 If you find yourself facing a 498A case and want to secure anticipatory bail, here’s a breakdown of the procedure you’ll typically follow:

-• Choose the Right Court: File the anticipatory bail application in the Sessions Court or the High Court, depending on the circumstances and legal advice.
+- Choose the Right Court: Depending on the circumstances and legal advice, you can file the anticipatory bail application in the Sessions Court or the High Court.

 Securing anticipatory bail is a legal process that requires careful preparation and adherence to the legal guidelines.
 Working closely with your lawyer and following these steps can help you navigate the procedure effectively in a 498A case.